Home » GMP » Lux or Light intensity standards in pharma industry

 The frequency of monitoring light intensity shall be once a year.

-3 thoughts on “Lux or Light intensity standards in pharma industry”
+3 thoughts on “Lux or Light intensity standards in Pharma industry”

 • This is very wide topic for discussion, but The stick answer is: at least 1.2 million lux-hours of visible light and 200 Watt Hr/m2 of UVA (near UV) light is required for exposure.